ronin-rb/ronin-payloads/README.md

 7. `bundle exec rake spec`
 8. `git push origin my_feature`

+## Disclaimer

+ronin-payloads only contains basic or generic exploit payloads that can be easily found online or in other Open Source security tools. ronin-payloads **does not** contain by default any weaponized payloads.
+These payloads are themselves not harmful without an exploit to deliver them.
+Therefor, ronin-payloads **must not** and **should not** be considered to be malicious software (malware) or malicious in nature.

 ## License

 Copyright (c) 2007-2022 Hal Brodigan (postmodern.mod3 at gmail.com)